mcwalrus/exit-manager/README.md

 ## Contributing

 Report issues and feature requests at the [GitHub repository](https://github.com/mcwalrus/exitmanager).

-I am open to ideas of shutdown integrations this library can provide.
+I'm open to any ideas of shutdown integrations this module can provide for the standard libary.

 ## License